 Before you start with the KYPO CRP, you need to have a general understanding of the terminology used in the context of the platform.
 This topic briefly introduces you to a few basic terms which help you get started with KYPO CRP faster.

 When creating and using an emulated virtual environment, we use the following terminology:

 - Sandbox: It is an isolated testing environment with virtual networks that enable users to connect to the virtual machines (VMs) and communicate with the rest of the network, the host machine, and other VMs.
 At the VMs, the user can run programs, use network services, or monitor the network traffic.
 Everything without affecting the external infrastructure.

 - Sandbox Definition: Definition of the internal structure of the sandboxes (networks and hosts) and user customization of the hosts.
 It consists of two parts: Topology Definition and Sandbox Provisioning.

 - Pool: A group of sandboxes created based on the same sandbox definition.

 - Training Definition: Defines the scenario of the training.
-Definitions can be composed either of levels or phases, based on their type.
+Based on their type, definitions can be composed either of levels or phases.
 Linear definitions can contain Training levels, Assessment levels, and Info levels.
 Adaptive definitions can be composed of Training phases, Questionnaire phases, and Info phases.

 - Training Instance: Specify the time period in which the players can access training.
 Each training instance also must be assigned a pool of sandboxes.